Back to Blog

 • $100/hour average, 20 massages: $2000/weekly $8000/monthly

-Not only do you have to cover your business costs with what you make, but you need to cover your personal costs and have money left over.
+Not only do you have to cover your business costs with what you make, but you also need to cover your personal costs and have money left over.
 This all comes back to your rates and how much you want to make per month.

 KNOW YOUR WORRRRRRRRTTTTHHHHHHHH